Logo

 You found the perfect GIF.
 You drag it into Discord.
 Then: "Your file could not be uploaded."

 That 8MB wall has killed the moment for everyone at some point.
-And the annoying thing is — GIF compression isn't something most people think about until they're already stuck.
-This guide walks you through exactly how to get it under the limit without paying for Nitro or downloading sketchy software.
+This guide walks through exactly how to get it under the limit — in three steps, no software install required.

 Upload a GIF file to BulkPicTools GIF Compressor